shoma-mano/chibinuxt/README.md

 ## what is chibinuxt?

-[chibinuxt](https://chibinuxt.vercel.app/) is step-by-step implementation of Nuxt3.
+[chibinuxt](https://chibinuxt.vercel.app/) is step-by-step implementation of Nuxt 4.
 This project was inspired by [chibivue](https://github.com/chibivue-land/chibivue).

 ## Getting Started